helm/helm-2to3/README.md

 ```
       --dry-run                  simulate a command
   -h, --help                     help for convert
-      --delete-v2-releases       v2 releases are deleted after migration.
-By default, the v2 releases are retained
+      --delete-v2-releases       v2 release versions are deleted after migration.
+By default, the v2 release versions are retained
   -l, --label string             label to select Tiller resources by (default "OWNER=TILLER")
   -s, --release-storage string   v2 release storage type/object.
 It can be 'secrets' or 'configmaps'.
 This is only used with the 'tiller-out-cluster' flag (default "secrets")
+      --release-versions-max int limit the maximum number of versions converted per release.
+Use 0 for no limit (default 10)
   -t, --tiller-ns string         namespace of Tiller (default "kube-system")
       --tiller-out-cluster       when Tiller is not running in the cluster e.g. Tillerless
 ```

+*Note:* There is a limit set on the number of versions/revisions of a release that are converted.
+It is defaulted to 10 but can be configured with the `--release-versions-max` flag.
+When the limit set is less that the actual number of versions then only the latest release versions up to the limit will be converted.
+Older release versions with not be converted.
+If `--delete-v2-releases ` is set, thes older versions will remain in Helm v2 storage but will no longer be visible to Helm v2 commands like `helm list`.
+[Clean up](#clean-up-helm-v2-data) will remove them from storage.

 ### Clean up Helm v2 data